eedx/PySpaceInvaders/README.md

 # PySpaceInvaders

-A small version of Space Invaders using PyGame
+A small version of Space Invaders using PyGame, all the code is on the main.py file

 ## Resources